skipperoo/mandelbrot-explorer/docs/report.typ

 == The Mandelbrot Set: Definition and Algorithms

-The Mandelbrot set is defined as the set of complex numbers $c$ for which the sequence $z_(n+) = z_n^2 + c$ (starting with $z_0 = 0$) does not diverge to infinity.
+The Mandelbrot set is defined as the set of complex numbers $c$ for which the sequence $z_(n+1) = z_n^2 + c$ (starting with $z_0 = 0$) does not diverge to infinity.
 Mathematically, if $|z_n| > 2$, the sequence is guaranteed to diverge.
 The "escape time" algorithm iterates this formula up to a maximum limit; the number of iterations reached determines the pixel's color.

 The algorithm is implemented in `src/mandelbrot.c`:
 - *Scalar Loop:* The `render_scalar` function implements the classic escape time algorithm.
 It uses the optimization $x^2 + y^2 < 4.0$ to avoid expensive square root calculations.
 - *Algebraic Simplification:* The update rule is expanded to $x_("new") = x^2 - y^2 + x_0$ and $y_("new") = 2 x y + y_0$.
 By maintaining $x^2$ and $y^2$ as separate variables in the loop, the implementation minimizes the number of multiplication operations per iteration.

 === Threadpool Architecture

-To utilize multi-core processors efficiently without the overhead of constantly creating and destroying threads, a threadpool was implemented.
+To use multi-core processors efficiently without the overhead of constantly creating and destroying threads, a threadpool was implemented.
-I decided not to use something like OpenMP APIs because, I wanted more flexibility than using OMP directives.
+I decided not to use something like OpenMP APIs because I wanted to implement a threadpool from scratch in C.

 Implemented in `src/tpool.c`:
 - *Synchronization:* The `tpool_t` structure uses a `pthread_mutex_t` to protect the task queue and a `pthread_cond_t` to signal sleeping worker threads when new work is available.